FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 In order to understand and provide the connection to the fiware world you have to know that this link is done through firos and you need to put that part in your custom service logic to do it.
-During the master installation the installation wizard asked you if you want to enter the fiware world and install the firos package (see `Installation and Administration Guide <i_and_a_guide>`_).
+During the master installation the wizard ask you if you want to enter the fiware world and install the firos package (see `Installation and Administration Guide <i_and_a_guide>`_).
 If you require that, firos, rcm_driver and robotics_msgs will be deployed in the ROS